 - The author points out, and I agree, that a demand should be made before the mediation to allow the parties to establish their positions on settlement.
 It does little good for me to pay by the hour for a mediator to convey a plaintiff’s first demand and then have the mediation end with the conclusion that the adjuster has to go back to the company to put the demand through “committee.”
 Therefore, an early demand is important, as is the response to a demand.
 The parties should really be at an impasse and mediation is attempted to break the log jam of negotiations.

 - The author points out that the right opening demand is important, and quoting from a past precedent of one of the Los Angeles bar associations, “hit the high end of reasonable.
 You want to keep the negotiations going.”
 The last thing you want to do is start so high that the mediation is going to have virtually no value, but so low that you don’t leave yourself room to negotiate.

 Lastly, your attorney should be well prepared for the mediation, and before it is conducted, disclose the entire economic and non-economic damage basis.
 It does little good to attend mediation without preparation, or worse, to throw a surprise on an insurance company at mediation.
 Not only do you typically get the “committee” meeting delay in a response to your mediation demands but often adjusters and defense counsel feel embarrassed by the fact that this information was not obtained by them before they asked for permission to attempt to settle the case.

-Therefore, it is very important for a personal injury attorney in California to know his or her case, prepare a demand letter outlining the specific claims and damages, and outline the basis of any general damages they are seeking for you.
+Therefore, it is very important for a personal injury attorney in Orange County to know his or her case, prepare a demand letter outlining the specific claims and damages, and outline the basis of any general damages they are seeking for you.